 “They’re gonna tear us apart!
 You can’t do this!”

 He was now on the ground, as one of the soldiers held him down with a boot to his back, the other took hold of his forearm, and yanked it backwards, breaking bone.
-The American's head was in the dirt, his face of suffering towards Peter's group.
+The American’s head was in the dirt, an agonized expression facing Peter’s group.
 He recognized him now: First Lieutenant Gentiles.
-They had never seen a man so stoic and respected reduced to this.
-The two soldiers now dragged Gentiles towards the train, tossing him into the car where he was attended to by the other Americans on board, his eyes red and spirit destroyed.
+They had never seen a man so stoic and respected so reduced.
+The two soldiers dragged Gentiles towards the train, tossing him into the car where he was attended to by the other Americans on board, his eyes red and spirit destroyed.

-Nearby the officer who gave the orders, sat Saburo atop his horse, eyes shut and face to his lap.
-He rode the horse trotting towards his previous position in the line near Peter's squad, ashamed and silent.
+Nearby the officer who gave the orders, sat Saburō atop his horse, eyes shut and face to the ground.
+He rode the horse, trotting towards his previous position in the line near Pete’'s squad, ashamed and silent.

-“While you were watching that, that guy, behind us?
-He was smacking around one of the prisoners.
+Peter raised his index finger, pointing towards a Japanese soldier to his rear, “That guy, that guy behind us?
+He was smacking around one of us.
 Even though you ordered them not to.”

 “For once American, stow your tongue.”

-Saburo looked to the group of young soldiers watching over the prisoners in the back, then to the officer and the gathering of other soldiers ahead.
-He put his fingers to his lips, and whistled to the soldiers in the back, motioning them towards him, as he rode his horse nearer to the front.
+Saburō looked to the group of young soldiers watching over the prisoners in the back, then to the officer and the gathering of other soldiers ahead.
+He whistled to the soldiers in the back, motioning them towards him, as he rode his horse nearer to the front.
 He rallied a majority of his men towards the other officer, and raised his voice as he began speaking to them.
 The line towards the train had stopped, and the other officer seemed annoyed.
-One Japanese soldier was ordered to stay behind with the rear to ensure there was no trouble.
+One Japanese soldier was ordered to stay behind to ensure there was no trouble.

-Anton put the back of his hand to Peter's chest as he prepared himself to run.
+Wesley put the back of his hand to Peter’s chest as he was preparing himself to run.

 Isko leaned on the wall, positioning himself towards the edge to look out on the rest of the station.
 There was a building that the tracks went through with an open door that was spacious enough to hold plenty of vehicles.

-“We're not through yet, Peter!
+“We’re not through yet!
 Hilario, see that building?”

 Hilario joined him at the edge.

 “I see.
-It could have weapons, armored cars, everything we need.”
+It could have weapons, armored vehicles, everything we need.”

 Peter now crouched alongside them.

-“I thought the idea was we get out of here quietly?”
+“I thought the idea was to get out of here quietly?”